Abdul-Wasay-008/Abdul-Wasay-008/README.md

 ## About Me

-I’m a full-stack engineer, currently working at **Python Technologies** and building production-grade applications across SaaS, AI, mobile, and cloud.
+I’m a full-stack engineer, building production-grade applications across SaaS, AI, mobile, and cloud.

 Alongside full-stack development, I specialize in **System Architecture**, designing how entire software systems should work end-to-end.
 From defining the tech stack, structuring backend services, planning deployments, managing cloud infrastructure, to pushing stable builds into production, I enjoy creating systems that are clean, scalable, and reliable.